reshalfahsi/reshalfahsi/README.md

 ### Hi there 👋

 I'm Resha, an undergraduate student of Electrical Engineering spent a lot of time for developing robotics system especially mobile robot.
 Most of work focused on robot navigation, computer vision, machine learning and robot communication.
 Besides that, Data Science, Operating System, Quantum Computing, Internet of Things and Genetics Enthusiast as well.
+Please kindly visit my website [here](https://reshalfahsi.github.io/).

 <!--
 **reshalfahsi/reshalfahsi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.